JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 d # hide
 ```

-If you're constructing the path from primitives this is
+If you're constructing the path from simple path commands,
-easy, and some functions provide a `reversepath` keyword
+this is easy, and the functions that provide a `reversepath`
-argument to help you.
+keyword argument can help.
 If not, you can do things like
 this:

 ```